 How Many Mosquitoes Can a Bat Consume in Atlanta, GA?

 Nearly all bats thrive on an insect diet.
 A single bat can eat up to 1,200 mosquito-sized insects every hour, and each bat usually eats 6,000 to 8,000 insects each night.
 Their appetite for mosquitoes certainly makes a backyard more comfortable.
 Bats are opportunistic, and their lack of discretion benefits everyone.
 Some of their favorite prey include crop-destroying moths, cucumber beetles, flies, and gnats.
-Natural insect control is their specialty.
+Natural mosquito control is their specialty.

 Bats’ nocturnal nature has made them a poor subject for study in the past, but a great subject for movies and urban legends.
 Most of us have seen Dracula and have heard about bats nesting in hair.
 However, a great deal of progress has been made in the last 20 years in researching nearly a thousand different varieties.
-It is clear to many people now that bats play an important role in nature and are largely beneficial to humans around the world — their appetite for insects being only one of the services they provide.
+It is clear to many people now that bats play an important role in nature and are largely beneficial to humans around the world — their appetite for insects being only one of the mosquito control services they provide.